 I suggest you try this exercise for yourself.
 It is an exciting and challenging way to expand your knowledge of color.

 This is an excerpt of my Landscape Painting Masterclass.
-Come join me if you enjoyed this information.
+Find out more details here if you enjoyed this information.